Illuminarchie66/WWHack2022/README.md

 - AssemblyAI

 Currently the delegation of work has been broken down like so:
-- Front end, interface andd aquiring the audio file: Pavel Skerbakovs
+- Front end, interface andd aquiring the audio file: Pavel Skerbakovs (Materol#6825)
-- Audio file to plain text transcription: Ivan Kudryavtsev
+- Audio file to plain text transcription: Ivan Kudryavtsev (Rexonance#6691)
-- Webscraping for the quotes and associated movies: Archie Harrodine
+- Webscraping for the quotes and associated movies: Archie Harrodine (Illuminarchie#8292)
-- Installation and upload: Icen Zeyada
+- Installation and upload: Icen Zeyada (Icen#4060)

+Instructions to run: